MozeBaltyk/Okub/README.md

 | Compact cluster              | 3                    | 0 or 1              | 8 vCPU cores   | 16 GB of RAM | 120 GB  | ABI                                 |
 | HA cluster                   | 3                    | 2 and above         | 8 vCPU cores   | 16 GB of RAM | 120 GB  | ABI                                 |

-Add to above list, an *helper node* or *pfsense* to provide following services: DNS / DHCP / PXE boot / LoadBalancer (+ eventually registry).
-In case of deployment on KVM, the DNS, DHCP and TFTP are embeded in KVM to avoid changes on the host's network config.

 NB: SNO installation provide a *bootstrap-in-place-for-live-iso.ign* which works only for iso boot (but not for pxeboot).
 The UPI require only 4 CPU when ABI require 8 cpu.
 For an SNO install, it understandable to have a usb drive to boot on baremetal.
 But it become a constraint when there is 3 masters with the Agent Based Install which need to booted in the same time.
+So the pxeboot become more relevant in this use case.

+Add to above list, an *helper node* or *pfsense* to provide following services: DNS / DHCP / PXE boot / LoadBalancer (+ eventually registry).
+In case of deployment on KVM, the DNS, DHCP and TFTP are embeded in KVM to avoid changes on the host's network config.

 ## Getting started